lukaszcz/coqhammer/README.md

 The `hauto` tactic is just `sauto inv: - ctrs: -`.
 The `qauto` tactic is just
 `sauto inv: - ctrs: - limit: 100 sapp: off simp: idtac finish: (eauto; congruence 400) lia: off`.
+See the next section for an explanation of these options.

 Additional variants of the solvers are used in the reconstruction backend of the `hammer` tactic.
 The solvers listed here are the ones